Chapter One

 ‘Yeah, up on the hill.’
 She looked at me, not intensely, but with the same indirect look a doctor might give a patient.
 ‘What are you doing up there?’

-She put her bag down and climbed up onto the wall, straining with her weight as she pulled herself up, and when she stood up next to me we both looked out into the distance.
-The railway, the green shrubbery on the slopes, the dirt, the brownish colour of the buildings, the dull haze of warm light.
+Elizabeth was going through a phase of changing her hair colour every week.
+This time it was ash blonde.
+She put her bag down and climbed up onto the wall, straining with her weight as she pulled herself up.
+Ahead of us was the railway, the green shrubbery on the slopes, the dirt, the brownish colour of the buildings.
 Everything was lit up and coloured gold like syrup.
+Soon, it went quiet when the last couple of cars had driven off.
+The seagulls squawked and the magpies made sounds like maracas.

 ‘Did you?’